 Why Transition to The Cloud?

 The adoption of cloud computing solutions has rapidly grown over the last few years, most recently propelled by the pandemic in a rush to maximize remote work capabilities.
-As more companies transitioned operations to cloud-based technologies, it’s likely your organization has purchased or is using some type of cloud computing technology.
+As more companies transition to hybrid cloud technologies, it’s likely your organization has purchased or is using some type of cloud computing technology.
 In fact, the State of DevOps reports, “Cloud continues to be a differentiator for elite performers and drives high performance.”

 Cloud technology optimizes performance and the delivery of various services within web-based technology environments.
 The resources include several different tools and applications including, but not limited to, data storage, servers, databases, networking, and software.

 Cloud's flexibility allows users to save data information onto remote databases instead of proprietary hard drive or local storage devices.
 Devices only need web capabilities in order to properly utilize data and software programs.
 As businesses continue to evolve their cloud strategy, they realize the need to integrate with legacy systems.
 This is where organizations begin to understand a hybrid cloud solution isn’t just a trend, but a reality of their cloud journey.